Spring has well and truly arrived.

-Mud – If you’ve been trekking through muddy conditions, a puddle is never too far away from the car park and a few quick wheelies does wonders for the getting the worst off before you load it away in your car.
+If you’ve been trekking through muddy conditions, a puddle is never too far away from the car park.
+A few quick wheelies does wonders for the getting the worst off before you load it away in your car.
 Not a very scientific tip to start off I know, but it does help!
 Alternatively, brush the dirt off the wheels and the frame with a stiff brush when you get home.

-Beach visits – Sea salt is very damaging to metal frames and working mechanisms.
+Sea salt is very damaging to metal frames and working mechanisms.
 It gets in the crevices and causes rust.
-I would always recommend giving the frame and fabric a quick hose off after being near the sea.
-You’ll also have to dust off the sand that you little one has managed to drag back into the buggy so it doesn’t get into working parts causing friction and damage.
+For a clean buggy, I would always recommend giving the frame and fabric a quick hose off after being near the sea.
+You’ll also have to dust off the sand that little one has managed to drag back into the buggy.
+This is so the sand doesn’t get into working parts causing friction and damage.

-Wet weather – If you’ve been caught in the rain (or you’re following my blog and have just washed your buggy), be sure to place the buggy in an area to thoroughly dry.
+If you’ve been caught in the rain (or you’re following my blog and have just washed your buggy), place the buggy in an area to thoroughly dry.
 Sunlight is best or second best is a heated room.
 Never leave a wet buggy folded up in your car as it won’t dry there and it won’t smell that great either.
-Remember to also hang the wet rain cover up to dry thoroughly before you pack it away again.
+Also, remember to hang the wet rain cover up to dry before you pack it away again.

-Tyres – You should check the pressure of your tyres regularly; your buggy should come with an instruction manual which states the correct pressure limits – eg our p&t Explorer’s buggy tyres should be 20-22 psi.
+You should check the pressure of your tyres regularly.
+Your buggy should come with an instruction manual which states the correct pressure limits.
+Eg: our p&t Explorer’s buggy tyres should be 20-22 psi.
 Tyres naturally lose air gradually through use and through being exposed to warm temperatures such as those found in car boots.
-If your tyres are pumped up to the correct pressure, your buggy will be easier to push and manoeuvre and the tread on your tyres will last longer.
-If you do a lot of walking with you buggy, you will need to replace the tyres every few years – they do wear over time and the thinner the tyre, the greater the risk of a puncture.
-If you don’t own a tyre pump, your local bike shop or buggy manufacturer would be happy to assist.
+Your buggy will be easier to push and manoeuvre when tyres are pumped up to the correct pressure.
+The tread will also last much longer.
+If you do a lot of walking with you buggy, you will need to replace the tyres every few years.
+They do wear over time and the thinner the tyre, the greater the risk of a puncture.
+You can purchase a tyre pump from your local bike shop or buggy manufacturer.

 Happy buggy pushing folks.
-Get out there and enjoy our beautiful county with your little ones.
+Get out there and enjoy our beautiful country with your little ones.